-Understanding how a DCT functions and the advantages and disadvantages of this transmission style can help increase the longevity of the transmission and contribute to an improvement in overall driving experience.
+Understanding how a DCT functions and the advantages and disadvantages of this transmission style can help increase the longevity of the transmission and contribute to an improvement in the overall driving experience.

 Automatic vs Manual Transmission

 The transmission of a vehicle is the component that’s responsible for transforming the power of an engine into wheel movement.
 Different styles of transmissions have different methods for doing this, but people primarily talk about transmissions in terms of automatic or manual.
 Though this is an overly simplistic view, it does relay the ability of the car to transfer gears on its own.